ScriptsfromZee/Swaglabs-Demo-/README.md

 Clone the repository with git clone https://github.com/ScriptsfromZee/Swaglabs-Demo-

-To get the current working tree, git fetch --all, then checkout to "dev" branch.
+To get the current working tree, git fetch --all, then checkout to "main" branch.

 Finally, run the test scripts within the login.cy.js file by doing the following: